 Colon cancer and rectal cancer can be prevented.
-Screening can also detect colorectal cancer early — when it is most curable.
+Colorectal cancer screening can also detect cancer early — when it is most curable.

 We’re doing our best to remove any and all barriers to colorectal cancer screenings (here’s how you can help).

 All adults (men AND women) over the age of 45 are at risk for colorectal cancer and should be screened for adenomatous polyps and cancer.

 People with higher risk (possibly because of another condition or a family history) should work with a doctor to develop a more individualized screening plan.
 Visit our Resource Library’s Screening Resources to learn more.

 Facing a cancer diagnosis is a lot scarier than screening.
 Ask Amanda: